 "Yes, she's quite a sight, isn't she?" his butler said, noticing his reaction.

 He nodded, shaken out of his reverie.
 "The most beautiful in all of Auldrant."
 A ghost of a smile traced her all-too-pale features.

-"I was thinking that she could start down in the kitchen—"
+"I was thinking she could start down in the kitchen—"

-"No!" he said, alarmed, a little too quickly.
+"No," he said, a little too quickly.
 He coughed.
-"Actually… I've been behind in some work, and a personal assistant might be just what I need.
+"Ah, actually… I've been behind in some work, and a personal assistant might be just what I need.
 In fact, I have a letter that I'd like to compose right now, if that's alright…?"

 "Of course, My Lord," he said with a bow and exited the room, shutting the door behind him.

 As soon as the door closed, he rushed to her side.

 "Natalia," he whispered and he held her close, phobia be damned, as she fell apart in his arms.